Onshore, Nearshore, Reef, Backcountry, Flats, Wreck

 75 - 150 pounds

-Juveniles can survive in canals, brackish estuaries, and mangrove swamps.
+Juveniles live and survive in canals, brackish estuaries, and mangrove swamps.
 When they mature, they move to shallow, tropical waters among coral or artificial reefs.
-They are notable as one of the few groupers found in brackish water.
+Notably, they are one of the few groupers found in brackish water.

 Goliath Grouper are loners.
 There are limited home ranges; these fish can be alone.
 They are primarily found in shallow, tropical waters in man-made and natural structures especially coral reefs.
 In the eastern Atlantic Ocean, they navigate yearly to a spawning area for breeding; the location and season vary according to the population.